plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 ## FLoC is not being tested in countries where GDPR is in place

 The adtech gets the data they need now without needing to track anything themselves and with Google in the driving seat with full control.
 According to [the EFF](https://www.eff.org/deeplinks/2021/03/googles-floc-terrible-idea), this new approach makes it even easier to target individuals:

 > If a tracker starts with your FLoC cohort, it only has to distinguish your browser from a few thousand others (rather than a few hundred million).

 The plan is that [by the end of 2021](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html), FLoC will be the primary method for data gathering for advertising purposes and that it will make third-party cookies obsolete.
 Google will then phase out third-party cookies from the Chrome browser.

-Interestingly enough, Google is not testing FLoC in countries where GDPR (General Data Protection Regulation) is in place.
+Interestingly enough, Google is not testing FLoC in countries where GDPR is in place.
 They seem to doubt whether this new approach needs consent from the people.

 Blocking third-party cookies is a big win for everyone on the web.
 No useful functionality is lost for web users while a lot of privacy is gained.
 No longer will thousands of actors in the adtech ecosystem collect, share and sell personal data and browsing histories of millions of web users.